nickatnight/chaptify/README.md

 ### Note
 * SPOTIFY_REDIRECT_URI environment variable must match the redirect URI added to your application in your [Dashboard](https://developer.spotify.com/dashboard/applications) , this URI does not need to be accessible
-* on first use, `spotipy` will spin up a temporary web server on whatever port is specified above to automatically handle the redirect
+* on first use, `spotipy` will spin up a temporary web server on whatever port is specified above to automatically handle the oauth redirect

 ## Usage
 ```bash